-(a) "Satisfactory grades" means an average in five subjects of 60 per cent with no mark below 50 per cent.
+(a) "Satisfactory grades" means an average in five subjects of 60 per cent with no mark below 50 per cent, b.
+Nova Scotia

 (b) "Academically recognized subjects" means subjects offered in the university preparatory program of an approved school system.